guoqi1123/ml1-s2024/assignments/project.md

 - Is the paper easy to read?
 Are your ideas elaborated clearly?

+## Presentation
+Top teams of each topic will be invited to present their work to the class at the end of the semester.
+These teams may receive up to 5% bonus to the final project grade based on the quality of their presentation.
+Details will be announced later.

 ## Instructions
-Your report (aka paper) should have the following sections.
+Your final report (aka paper) should have the following sections.

-**Introduction.** In the introduction section, you need to define the problem, and justify why it is a valuable problem to investigate.
+**Problem Statement.** In the introduction section, you need to define the problem, and justify why it is a valuable problem to investigate.
 In each of the topics below, you are likely going to pick one or two sub-topics to investigate.
 In the introduction, I want to see your explanation of why do you pick those sub-problems.
 You can explain their significance, e.g., by solving this problem we will gain certain insights.
 Think about a conference reviewer.
 Why would somebody accept your paper?
 It has to be relevant, and useful.

-**Related work.** This is the literature review section.
-Demonstrate to me that you have read several papers, and you are able to summarize them into meaningful categories.
-A good literature survey should articulate the limitations of the existing work, and highlight the new findings of your work.
-Try not to give a laundry list of papers, because they are not very useful.

 **Method.** The heading of this section is up to you.
 I call it “method”, but you can call it whatever you want.
 This is the main part of your paper.
 If you are proposing a new idea, you need to explain your idea.
 If you are studying some phenonomenon, you need to explain the insights behind the phenonomenon.
 A good method section should contain a few very carefully drawn figures to illustrate your ideas.
-Depending on the nature of your project, you may want to combine this section with the experiment section.
-If this appears necessary for your work, please make your best judgement.

 **Experiment.** As the heading suggests, this is the place where you put all your experimental results.
-If you are comparing with other methods, you need to define the evaluation metric.
-If you conduct an ablation study, explain why your ablation study is fair and meaningful.
-Memember, experiments are presented in order to show evidence of anything you claim.
-If you claim something, you'd better have an experiment to support.
+You will put the result of solving the toy problem and the real problem here.
+You want to have comprehensive description of your experiment, so that people can easily see that your reimplementation is successful and can reproduce your experiment.

 **Conclusion.** People are sometimes confused about the conclusion section.
 In my opinion, conclusion is not the same as summary.
 Yes, you need to summarize the paper in this section.
 But more importantly, you want to explain the limitations of your findings.
 You also need to suggest future directions of your work.
 Sometimes, you may have found some unexpected outcomes.
 Then in the conclusion you may want to comment on them.

-**Acknowledgement.** Acknowledge all the help you receive from others throughout the project.

-Every paper is unique, and so you need to make the best judgement of what to include and what not to include in the paper.
-The above outline is recommended, but not mandatory.
-However, based on my past experience in reviewing papers, serving as program chairs and journal editors, the recommended outline is quite robust.
-So if it is your first time writing, please consider it.
+**Contribution Statement.** Precisely state the contribution of each team member, e.g. who write which sections of the paper, who write which functions in the code, etc. Also, state all the help you receive for the final report.

 ## Deadlines

-Apr 30, Sunday, **4:59pm** Eastern Time.
+Apr 26, Sunday, **11:59pm** Eastern Time.

 Hard deadline.
 No extension.